Vision beyond limits.

 Wider color gamut

-Pure RGB lasers achieve over 90% of the CIE 1931 color space.
+RGB lasers achieve up to 90% of the CIE 1931 color space

 Infinite Scalability